nodecg/dashboard/README.md

 Check the [Releases](https://github.com/nodecg/dashboard/releases) page to grab the latest installer for your operating system.
 Once installed, the application will autoupdate.

+### NOTICE
+Due to a bug in Squirrel.Windows, the installer currently generates broken shortcuts on Windows.
+To fix the shortcut, do the following:
+1. Right-click on the shortcut and click "Properties"
+2. In the "Target" box, scroll to the end and wrap `NodeCG Dashboard.exe` in quotes (`"NodeCG Dashboard.exe"`).
+3. Click "OK"

 ## Credits
 Developed by [Alex Van Camp](https://twitter.com/vancamp)
 Designed by [Chris Hanel](https://twitter.com/chrishanel)